gabordozsa/dataplane-poc/README.md

-# DTLS VPN Tunnel with io-uring
+# DTLS Tunnel with io-uring

-A high-performance VPN tunnel implementation using TUN devices for packet capture/injection, io-uring for asynchronous I/O, and OpenSSL DTLS for encryption.
+An IP tunnel implementation using TUN devices for packet capture/injection, io-uring for asynchronous I/O, and OpenSSL DTLS for encryption.
 Creates a secure encrypted tunnel between client and server, routing IP packets through the secure channel.

 ## Features